linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 (integer) 5
 {{< /output >}}

-However, sets do not hold duplicate values.
-So, if you try to add a duplicate to the above set, you get a set of the same length as before (five elements):
+Sets do not hold duplicate values.
+If you try to add a duplicate to the above set, you get a set of the same length as before (five elements):

     SADD example_set 9